2026 Premier's Anzac Student Tour

 We then took the coach to Charles Darwin National Park, where we explored a weapons storage bunker that had been converted into a small exhibit.

 Our tour then took us to the WWII Oil Storage Tunnels, which were incredibly interesting to explore and learn about through the information signage.
-The integrity of the original structure had been perfectly maintained, allowing the tunnels to speak for themselves and reinforce what we had already learned about the Darwin attacks with something tangible from the period.
+The integrity of the original structure had been perfectly maintained, allowing the tunnels to speak for themselves and reinforce what we had already learnt about the Darwin attacks with something tangible from the period.

 We then visited the main shopping precinct and walked the path to Parliament House while listening to John explain the damage caused by Cyclone Tracy.
 Arriving outside Parliament House, we received a lovely tutorial on the history of Northern Territory politics and laws, followed by a tour of the nearby gardens.

 After a quick recharge at the hotel for lunch and an afternoon siesta, we were back on the coach for an exclusive evening experience at the Darwin Military Museum.
-There, we met Dr Norman Cramp, who provided us with a wonderful retelling of Darwin in the 1940s, combining everything we had learned with John into an easy-to-visualise history lesson.
+There, we met Dr Norman Cramp, who provided us with a wonderful retelling of Darwin in the 1940s, combining everything we had learnt with John into an easy-to-visualise history lesson.

 The museum itself was a multifaceted treasure trove, with exhibits ranging from wartime weaponry to an expansive Holocaust reflection centre, as well as a beautifully produced Darwin Bombing film that fully rounded out an information-packed day.